How much regulation do we need from genomes to society?: Introduction

-While necessary and ubiquitous, regulatory functions consume a significant amount of energy and resources.
-For example, regulatory genes in bacteria account for about $10$\% of the costs.
+These necessary and ubiquitous regulatory functions consume a significant amount of energy and resources.
+For example, regulatory genes in bacteria account for about $10$\% of the metabolic costs \cite{lynch2015bioenergetic}.
 In the US, 15\% of workforce compensation is paid to managers \cite{blsWages}.
-In US universities, administrative spending is on par with instructional spending, reaching \$122.3 billion in the 2014–15 school year, and has been cited as a key factor in the skyrocketing tuition of US universities \cite{mumper2005causes, greene2010administrative}.
-In fact, the burden of administrative costs is a significant concern in many aspects of society, including higher education \cite{ginsberg2011fall}, health care \cite{himmelstein2020health}, manufacturing \cite{meyer2013limits}, and the transition to renewable technologies \cite{klemun2023mechanisms}, As a result, regulatory costs have emerged as one of the major societal challenges of the 21st century.
+In US universities, administrative spending is on par with instructional spending, and has been cited as a key factor in the skyrocketing tuition cost \cite{mumper2005causes, greene2010administrative}.
+In fact, the burden of administrative costs is a significant concern in many aspects of society, including higher education \cite{ginsberg2011fall}, health care \cite{himmelstein2020health}, manufacturing \cite{meyer2013limits}, and the transition to renewable technologies \cite{klemun2023mechanisms}.
+As a result, regulatory costs have emerged as one of the major societal challenges of the 21st century.
 What aspects of regulatory function are set by fundamental requirements and which are malleable through changes in structure, culture, or procedure?
-The answers to these larger questions require more understanding of the mechanisms underlying regulatory functions across a wide range of systems.
+The answers to these big questions require more understanding of the mechanisms underlying regulatory functions across a wide range of systems, but a unified understanding across these domains has yet to be developed.